Data configuration file (config.json) reference

 Required for CSV files containing observations: All entities in a given file must be of a specific type.
 The importer tries to resolve entities to DCIDs of that type.
 In most cases, the

-will be a supported place type; see Place types for a list.
-For CSV files containing custom entities, use therowEntityType
+entityTypewill be a supported place type; see Place types for a list.
+For CSV files containing custom entities, use therowEntityTypeoption instead. - rowEntityType (entities only)

 -